Three men charged after Bristol disorder | Avon and Somerset Police

 Three men charged after Bristol disorder

-A total of 40 people have now been arrested as part of our investigation with 25 people having been charged.
-Nine people have received prison sentences.
+A total of 41 people have now been arrested as part of the investigation into the disorder on Saturday 3 August with 28 people having now been charged.
+Nine have been handed prison sentences.